Skywire Live: Background

-Nik Wallenda is American highwire artist and member of the famed Flying Wallendas circus family.
+Nik Wallenda is an American highwire artist and member of the famed Flying Wallendas circus family.
 He has been walking the wire since age two and now holds seven world records.
 In 2008, he set the record for highest and longest bicycle ride across a tightrope.
 In 2012, he became the first person to successfully tightrope walk directly over Niagara Falls.
 The feat aired live on ABC who, much to the dismay of Wallenda, decided at the last minute that he would have to wear a safety harness for the event.

 The Grand Canyon area has played host to a number of high-profile stunts and daredevil feats.
-In 1922, Royal Thomas flew a Lincoln Stanard biplane into Grand Canyon National Park, landing just 50 ft from the Canyon's edge.
+In 1922, Royal Thomas flew a Lincoln Standard biplane into Grand Canyon National Park, landing just 50 ft from the Canyon's edge.
 The park did not yet have stunting regulations and the feat was approved by park superintendent Walter Crosby.
-In 1980, stuntman Dar Robinson drove a sportscar over the canyon's edge, parachuting out of the car as it fell.
-He did the stunt in Hualapai Indian Reservation after being denied a permit by the National Park.
+In 1980, stuntman Dar Robinson drove a sports car over the canyon's edge, parachuting out of the car as it fell.
+He did the stunt in the Hualapai Indian Reservation after being denied a permit by the National Park.
 In 1999, daredevil Robbie Knievel jumped a narrow 228 ft portion of canyon in Hualapai territory on a motorcycle, breaking his own world record for longest jump in the process.
 The event aired live on Fox News.
 In 2006, Bob Burnquist skateboarded off a ramp into the canyon, descending to the bottom with a parachute.
 In 2011, Yves "Jetman" Rossy used a custom made jet suit to glide above the Hualapai reservation for eight minutes.
 He covered a distance of 5 mi before parachuting into the canyon.